Tickets to My Downfall: Tour

-Baker announced via social media that he would be going on tour in further promotion on the album during the Fall of 2021 in the Tickets to My Downfall U.S. Tour, joined by Caroles Daughter, Jxdn, and Kenny Hoopla.
-The tour dates were only announced in North America due to the COVID-19 pandemic, the album will continue to be promoted internationally in the Summer of 2022 via the higher profile Mainstream Sellout Tour.
-In addition, He also announced he would be joining the Kings of Leon and Black Pumas at the three-day NFL Draft from Apr.
+Baker announced via social media that he would be going on tour in further promotion on the album during the fall of 2021 in the Tickets to My Downfall U.S. Tour, joined by Caroles Daughter, Jxdn, and KennyHoopla.
+The tour dates were only announced in North America due to the COVID-19 pandemic, the album would continue to be promoted internationally in the summer of 2022 via the higher profile Mainstream Sellout Tour.
+In addition, Baker also announced he would be joining the Kings of Leon and Black Pumas at the three-day NFL Draft from Apr.
 29 to May 1 in 2021.

 Critical reception

-The album received positive reviews from critics, who praised Kelly's successful transition from hip-hop to pop-punk.
+The album received generally positive reviews from critics, who praised Kelly's successful transition from hip-hop to pop-punk.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Tickets to My Downfall received an average score of 72 based on 6 reviews indicating "generally favorable reviews".
 Wall of Sound praised the album, citing Barker's drumming, production and concluding that "What the album lacks in lyrical substance though, is made up for with the abundance of infectious pop melodies and catchy rock choruses."
 Kerrang! was similarly positive, praising the album for being "...a slick sideways hop from what you might be expecting from Machine Gun Kelly, it's done excellently.
 It celebrates everything great about pop-punk without feeling cookie-cutter or third division", and disagreed with Wall of Sound's assessment of the lyrics, praising them for its "open-diary honesty that fills the whole album, confessional and unflinching".
 In a much more critical review, Sputnikmusic claimed the album was a "completely egregious copy-paste of Blink 182’s glory day sound" and the "pop-punk equivalent to Greta Van Fleet's soulless imitations of Led Zeppelin".